Gynaecology

 There is much media focus on the questions of ‘what is a designer vagina?’ or ‘should I get a designer vagina?’.
 We typically find it more instructive to refer to the more specific technical terms for the various procedures in question than the colloquial media phraseology of ‘designer vagina.’

-Most patients opt for general anaesthetic when undergoing a labiaplasty, so they won’t feel any pain during the procedure.
-Any discomfort or pain experienced after the surgery will be controlled with medication provided by the doctor and this will usually subside within a few days.
+Most patients opt for general anaesthetic when undergoing a labiaplasty, so they are completely asleep and don’t feel any pain during the procedure.
+Your surgeon and anaesthetist will provide any medication to control any pain and discomfort you experience after the procedure.
 Patients may find going to the toilet and sitting down uncomfortable in the days following labiaplasty.
-Discomfort is usually the result of swelling which tends to subside after the first days of recovery.
+Discomfort is usually the result of swelling which tends to subside within 5-7 days.
 It is perfectly normal to have soreness, swelling or bruising in the labial area for up to two weeks after surgery.

 Yes, you will require stitches when undergoing labia reduction surgery.